hmmj1851/langchain-chatbot/README.md

+Included conversational retrieval chain,

+used pypdfloader,

-Included conversational retrieval chain used pypdfloader just change the path link from "docs/cs229_lectures/MachineLearning-Lecture01.pdf" to your own pdf document
+just change the path link from "docs/cs229_lectures/MachineLearning-Lecture01.pdf" to your own pdf document